dev-scripts/contact-api-mysql-auth-jwt/README.md

 Once you run the project you will see attched scree as an output in web browser.

 <img width="1394" alt="output" src="https://github.com/dev-scripts/contact-api-mysql-auth-jwt/assets/9651702/fbebdb88-ed0e-4574-9601-31dc1c46cd3d">

+I have other two repo for same project

+1. Contact API using MySQL database, no Authorization : https://github.com/dev-scripts/contact-api-mysql
+2. Contact API using InMemoery database, no Authorization : https://github.com/dev-scripts/contact-api